 Use the same principles when cycling.
-There is a lot to think about when you’re driving so giving drivers one less thing to worry about is going to work in your favour.
+There is a lot to think about when you’re driving, so giving drivers one less thing to worry about is going to work in your favor.

-Being predictable means riding in as straight a line as possible, not weaving or swerving where you can avoid it, clearly signalling your intent and not braking unless you need to.
+Being predictable means riding in as straight a line as possible, not weaving or swerving where you can avoid it, clearly signaling your intent and not braking unless you need to.

-The more predictable you are on the bike, the easier drivers will find it to go around.
+The more predictable you are on the bike, the more comfortable drivers will find it to go around.

-Some of this is down to knowing the road and looking far enough ahead to be able to identify hazards in good time.
+Some of this is down to knowing the road and looking far enough ahead to identify hazards in good time.

-Look at least 30 metres ahead or as far as possible to identify road furniture, potholes and other hazards that you need to avoid.
+Look at least 30 meters ahead or as far as possible to identify road furniture, potholes, and other hazards that you need to avoid.
 Then you can take action steadily and predictably.

 21. Both Hands on the Handlebar